cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 # Chains of Commands

-It's crucially important to understand the mechanism by which Cypress Commands chain together: a queue of work to be done on some subject that flows from one command to the next.
-It's like Promises, but different, so don't reach for your favorite Promise library until we finish laying it all out.
+It's very important to understand the mechanism Cypress uses to chain commands together.
+It manages a Promise chain on your behalf, with each Promise yielding a subject to the next Promise, until the chain ends or an error is encountered.
+The developer should not need to use Promises directly, though!

 ## Interacting With Elements